GUARDIANS-infrastructure/Project3A-artefacts/business_analysis/user_stories.md

 * This is a living document to be updated as more discovery comes to light.

-* We’ve taken a maximalist interpretation of the concept of ‘user’: as someone that interacts with the system in some capacity.
+* We plan to take a maximalist interpretation of the concept of ‘user’: as someone that interacts with the system in some capacity.
 Importantly, this includes the design, development, and operation of systems as well as ‘consumer-level’ interactions.

 | US \# | Product Element | Applicable Persona “As a” | Feature/Function “I want” | Enablement Statement “So that” |
 | :---- | :---- | :---- | :---- | :---- |